Dover C.A.R.E.S. -- a wolf in sheep's clothing

 "(4) In any citation to other federal courts, unless an alternate reporting service is widely available, a citation

-to the Federal Reporter, Federal Supplement or Federal Rules Decisions should be used
+to the Federal Reporter, Federal Supplement or Federal Rules Decisions should be used; and

 "(5) In any citation to a state court, citations should include both the official reports and any widely